 Investors watched second-quarter corporate results.
 Sales rose an average 2.9 percent in the second quarter among 146 companies in the S&P 500 that have reported results so far, according to data compiled by Bloomberg.
 Only 40 percent of the reported companies have topped analysts’ estimates on sales, while 73 percent have beaten on profit, the data show.

-Apple Inc. (AAPL), the world’s largest company by market value, is among 41 members of the S&P 500 due to report earnings today.
+Apple Inc. (AAPL:US), the world’s largest company by market value, is among 41 members of the S&P 500 due to report earnings today.

 The Stoxx 600 rose less than 0.1 percent.
 Elan Corp. sank 12 percent in Dublin after an experimental Alzheimer’s treatment developed with Pfizer Inc. and Johnson & Johnson failed to improve symptoms of dementia in a study.